Social Vulnerability Models

 Literature Basis

-2003 - Social Vulnerability to Environmental Hazards Cutter et al. 2000 - Revealing the Vulnerability of People and Places 2012 – Mapping social vulnerability to enhance housing and neighborhood resilience.
-2011 - A Social Vulnerability Index for Emergency Managers and Planners
+2003 - Social Vulnerability to Environmental Hazards (Cutter et al. – republished in 2012) 2000 - Revealing the Vulnerability of People and Places (Cutter et al.) 2012 – Mapping Social Vulnerability to Enhance Housing and Neighborhood Resilience (Van Zandt et al.) 2011 - A Social Vulnerability Index for Emergency Managers and Planners (Flannagan et al.)

 Number of Citations